hayusuf/auto-inv/README.md

 auto-inv-selenium

 STEP 1:
-Download the file auto-inv-selenium:
+Download the file auto-inv-selenium.py:
-    - Press on the file above named auto-inv-selenium,
+    - Press on the file above named auto-inv-selenium.py,
     - Click Raw
-    - Right click and save page as auto-inv-selenium into prefered folder.
+    - Right click and save page as auto-inv-selenium.py into prefered folder.

 STEP 2:
 Download the logo.jpg:
     - Press on logo.jpg
-    - Press download and put in same folder as auto-inv-selenium
+    - Press download and put in same folder as auto-inv-selenium.py
---- if you wish to use a different logo, put a logo.jpg(has to be called this) image into the same folder as auto-inv-selenium
+--- if you wish to use a different logo, put a logo.jpg(has to be called this) image into the same folder as auto-inv-selenium.py

 STEP 3:
 Inside command prompt paste the following command: